top of page

 Here’s What You Need to Know – And How Marchand Leads the Way

-When it comes to flooring in kitchens, sculleries, and other food prep zones, questions often come up around compliance with New Zealand Building Code Clause G3 – Food Preparation and Prevention of Contamination.
-While Clause G3 doesn’t specifically target flooring, there are situations where flooring may need to support the intent of G3 — especially in spaces where hygiene is critical.
+When it comes to flooring in kitchens, sculleries, and other food prep zones, questions often arise about compliance with the New Zealand Building Code Clause G3 – Food Preparation and Prevention of Contamination.
+While Clause G3 doesn't specifically target flooring, there are times when flooring must support the intent of G3, especially in spaces where hygiene is essential.

-At Marchand Luxury Oak, we’re proud to lead the market with engineered timber products that go well beyond standard expectations — ensuring cleanliness, performance, and compliance in even the most scrutinised areas of the home.
-This article unpacks the relationship between G3 and flooring, and how Marchand’s construction, finish, and installation methods provide peace of mind in food prep environments.
+At Marchand Luxury Oak, we proudly lead the market with engineered timber products that go beyond standard expectations.
+Our products ensure cleanliness, performance, and compliance in even the most scrutinised areas of the home.
+This article will unpack the relationship between G3 and flooring, illustrating how Marchand's construction, finish, and installation methods provide peace of mind in food prep environments.

 Timber flooring exceeds expectation with G3 Building code